husseinibraheim/fullstack-auth-app/AI.md

   by Mongoose and class-validator anyway.
 - A `@Transform` on the DTOs was returning an `any` the linter flagged, so I had to type it properly instead of leaving it loose.
+- I asked it to add sliding expiration so an active user's token extends itself instead of logging them out.
+We went with a stateless version — the server re-issues a near-expiry token in a response header and the client swaps it in — with an 8-hour hard cap.